Lucas3oo/micronaut-aws-serverless/Xray.md

 The lambda function needs to be deployed with "advanced tracing" enabled.
 AWS will then add HTTP headers with a unique X-Ray ID, like a request ID and downstream the X-Ray SDK make sure it is passed along in any calls to other AWS services your application is using.

-If the lambda is written in Java and your are using some of the lambda to HTTP proxies for SpringBoot or Micronaut then you can log the X-Ray ID in the application log also since AWS adds it to the MDC (Message Diagnostic Context) for SLF4J:
+If the lambda is written in Java and your are using some of the lambda to HTTP proxies for SpringBoot or Micronaut then you can log the X-Ray ID in the application log also since AWS adds it to the [MDC (Mapped Diagnostic Context)](https://logback.qos.ch/manual/mdc.html "MDC")  for SLF4J/Logback:

 ```XML
   <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">